MikeyHack3712/Primorpho_Railway/replit.md

   * Email notifications now fully operational for all form submissions (contact, slots, mood boards)
 - June 22, 2025.
 Simplified cover page messaging for better user engagement
   * Updated main description from complex multi-sentence statement to concise "A website that works.
 Fast, stunning, and built to convert."
+  * Simplified custom development statement to "No templates.
+No gimmicks.
+Just handcrafted code tailored to you."
   * Reduced cognitive load for visitors while maintaining key value propositions with color-coded emphasis
   * Improved first impression and reduced overwhelming text per user feedback
 ```